 Abstract

-Diabetes mellitus is associated with chronic hyperglycaemia promotes generation of excess reactive oxygen species, leading to oxidative stress and damage to vital organs such as the liver and kidney.
+Diabetes mellitus is associated with chronic hyperglycaemia, promotes generation of excess reactive oxygen species, leading to oxidative stress and damage to vital organs such as the liver and kidney.
 Due to the side effects that sometimes accompany the use of synthetic antidiabetic drugs to ameliorate nephropathy, hepatopathy and other complications, attention has been drawn to Hibiscus sabdariffa.
 This study evaluated the hepatorenal antioxidant effects of combined aqueous extracts of Hibiscus sabdariffa and Zingiber officinale in streptozotocin-induced diabetic rats, with growing interest in plant-based therapies for managing oxidative stress–related diabetic complications.
 Finely powdered plant materials were extracted using an aqueous method, lyophilized, and reconstituted prior to administration.
 Diabetes was induced using streptozotocin (60 mg/kg body weight), and animals were treated orally for 14 days with a fixed dose (400 mg/kg body weight) of combined extracts at varying ratios (95% + 5%, 90% + 10%, and 80% + 20%), while metformin served as the reference drug.
 Antioxidant parameters including superoxide dismutase, catalase, glutathione peroxidase, glutathione S-transferase, reduced glutathione, and malondialdehyde were assessed in liver and kidney tissues.
 The results demonstrated significant reductions in antioxidant enzyme activities and glutathione levels, alongside elevated lipid peroxidation, in diabetic untreated rats.
 Treatment with the combined extracts markedly restored antioxidant defenses and reduced malondialdehyde concentrations, with some combinations producing effects comparable to or exceeding metformin.
 The findings indicate that the combined extracts exert strong hepatorenal antioxidant effects, likely mediated by synergistic phytochemicals, and support their potential as complementary agents in mitigating oxidative stress–induced diabetic complications.

 Keywords: Diabetes, H. sabdariffa, Z. officinale, Combined, Antioxidant